baktragh/CAS2Audio/README.md

 * Download the .apk package from the "Releases" section
 * Ensure that the application you will use to open the .apk package has permission to install unknown apps.
 To do so, go to Settings/Apps/Advanced and enabled the "Install unknown apps" options.
 * Open and install the .apk package
+* You might need to uninstall the previous version first

 ### Permissions